-Buying and riding a motorcycle the length of Vietnam has become a bit of a backpacker tradition.
-I designed the following step-by-step guide to help you plan your own ride through Vietnam.
-I will talk about the route, buying a bike, safety, costs, and more.
-I’ll wrap up by talking about my experience making this journey.
+Buying and riding a motorcycle the length of Vietnam has become a popular adventure for backpackers.
+I designed this step-by-step guide to help you plan your own ride through Vietnam.
+I will cover buying a bike, routes you can take, safety, costs, selling the bike, and more.

 - Common Questions about the Ride- Costs, licensing, experience, and travel time.

 - Is it Safe?- Common dangers associated with the trip and how to reduce the risks.

 - The Route- There are two routes you can take.
 This section talks about the pros and cons of each.

 - Buying your Motorcycle- Which bike to buy and what to look for when making your purchase.
 Pros and cons of the most popular bikes used for this trip.